golmschenk/moa_exoplanet_archive/ipac_documentation/documentation.md

 # Data Products Description

 The MOA dataset consists of two components.
-A collection of light curves, each of a which is a table of data, and the table of the metadata for all the light curves.
-Each row in each light curve table corresponds to a moment in time, and the related measurements and derived values for that moment in time.
+A collection of approximately 2.4M light curves and the table of containing the metadata for all the light curves.
+Each light curve is presented as a table in this dataset.
+Each row in each light curve table corresponds to a moment in time when an observation was made, and the related measurements and derived values for that observation.
 Each row in the metadata table corresponds to a light curve.
 There is one row in the metadata table for each light curve in the dataset.
+The metadata row contains both observational information about the light curve (e.g., location on the sky) and relevant microlensing candidate selection information (e.g., the initial point-source-point-lens parameters found to fit the event).
+The complete list data columns is given below.

 ## Metadata columns
 | name                                     | human_readable_short_name   | units   | description                                                                                                                |